 Important: Keep in mind that when charging a Vcard through Stripe in SimplePractice, you won't be able to collect the full payment amount because of the processing fee and authorization charge.

-Note: Refer to Why are my clients getting charged $1 by Stripe? to learn more about this authorization hold.
+Note: For more information on this pre-authorization hold, please see Why are my clients getting charged $1 by Stripe?

 Add a manual insurance payment